22 Things to Know Before Moving to Colorado Springs

 Neighborhoods in Colorado Springs offer vastly different experiences based on their elevation and proximity to the mountains.
 For example, the snow often takes a month longer to melt in the Black Forest than it does near Colorado College.

 In Falcon, you may need to water your grass more than in the Broadmoor area because it gets less rain and has shallow soil.
-All of these different experiences happen within a few minutes drive from each other.
+These different experiences happen within a few minute's drive from each other.
 Colorado Springs is unlike any other city I know.

 The average elevation is around 6,000 feet above sea level.
 However, it can vary by over 1,500 feet as you travel from the Southside (near Fountain) to the Northside (near Monument).
 It only takes 45 minutes to make that drive.
 That is a substantial elevation change in such a short distance.

-There are not many parts of the county where residents deal with severe elevation changes.
-It causes each part of El Paso County to have a unique feel to it.
+There are not many parts of the county where residents deal with severe elevation changes, which gives each part of El Paso County a unique feel.

 Here's a map I created showing the different elevation changes around town.
 These areas are all within 45 minutes of each other.